|

 depending on the letter that you will be selecting.
 These

 are Regular, Perforated, and Other.
-Perforated
+Perforated paper has a 3

-paper has a 3 2/3 inch horizontal perforation.
-The best value that I have found for perforated paper is
+2/3 inch horizontal perforation.
+The best value that I have

 Xerox (click to see paper)